akowalsk/git-workflow-example/README.md

           TRAINML_KEY: ${{ secrets.TRAINML_KEY }}
 ```

-This file directs GitHub to run this workflow when a change is pushed to the respository.
+This file directs GitHub to run this workflow when a change is pushed to the repository.
 The workflow consists of a single job called `Create-Training-Job` that will only run if the push is to the `master` branch.
 This job has 4 steps.
-The first pulls the repository and checks out the commit, the next two setup the environment and install the dependencies, and the last runs the `run_training.py` Python script in the `scripts` folder.
+The first pulls the repository and checks out the commit, the next two setup the environment and install the dependencies, and the last runs the `run_training.py` script from the `scripts` folder.
 The last step uses [GitHub Secrets](https://docs.github.com/en/actions/reference/encrypted-secrets) to make the trainML API Keys available as environment variables.
-By using these exact environment variables, the trainML SDK will use them implicitly for [authentication](https://github.com/trainML/trainml-cli/blob/master/README.md#environment-variables).
+By using these exact environment variable names, the trainML SDK will use them implicitly for [authentication](https://github.com/trainML/trainml-cli/blob/master/README.md#environment-variables).

 ### run_training.py